The Voices of Our People is an ongoing Windspeaker Radio series featuring stories from First Nations & Metis People of Alberta

 This week, we sit down with Knowledge Keepers Sandra Manyfeathers & Henry Big Throat from Kainai Nation, they share stories about their language and Culture.

-This week we visit with Michif Elder, Marie Schoenthal.
+We visit with Michif Elder, Marie Schoenthal.
 Marie talks about the challenges of growing up in a Metis family, growing up in the 40s and 50s in rural Saskatchewan, and how only later in life she’s become comfortable sharing her heritage and culture.

 This week we visit with Edna Bad Eagle and Tobias Provost from Piikani Nation.
 They talk about growing up in the powwow and Rodeo circuit, and the importance of learning the language.